Chuizar54/What_are_prices_today_Portfolio/README.md

 2) Which prices are rising or falling?
 3) What are the biggest moves by dollar amount or percent change?
 4) Are these price movements trends?
 I have provided the SQL scripts i used to create the tables and query them to answer questions.
+The work done in this projects assumes that pricing data is collected data.
+The data used in the the visualizations are incomplete sample data.

 **Tools & Languages:**